 Introduction 3

 Leadership and administration of Ponsse Plc 4

-Board of Directors 5
+Board of Directors.....
+5

 Tasks of the Board of Directors 5

 Board operations 6

 Selection criteria for board members, and diversity of board composition 7

 Independence of the board members 8

-Committees 10
+Committees.....
+10

 President and CEO 10

-The Management Group 12
+The Management Group.....
+11

-Management group tasks 13
+Management Group tasks 12

-Remuneration of the Board of Directors and management 13
+Remuneration of the Board of Directors and management.....
+13

 Control system 13

 Internal control 13

 Distribution of responsibilities 14

-Risk management 16
+Risk management.....
+16

 The risk management process 16

 Risk management organisation and division of responsibilities 18

 Auditing of accounts 19

 Insider management 19

 Ponsse's insider lists 20

 Disclosure obligation for executives and related parties 20

+Principles regarding related party transactions 20

 Trading restrictions 21